-When driving the Ring Road from Reykjavík up North or heading the counterclockwise circle you will drive through Borgarfjörður valley and it is impossible not to be amazed.
-Borgarfjörður is home to some of the most stunning landscapes found in Iceland and the power underground in Iceland is very evident.
+When driving the Ring Road from Reykjavík up North or are heading the counterclockwise circle you will drive through Borgarfjörður valley and it is impossible not to be amazed.
+Borgarfjörður is home to some of the most stunning open landscapes found in Iceland and the dynamic geothermal underground in Iceland is very evident.
 It is the home to stunning waterfalls, the most powerful hot spring in Europe, a lava birch paradise, staggering beaches and unique history.
 Borgarfjörður’s “capital” is the town of Borgarnes, plays a big role in Icelandic folklore and is known for a great swimming pool and nice restaurants down by the ocean.
 Borgarfjörður is filled with farmland and agriculture is very popular in the region, mainly involving Icelandic sheep, Icelandic horses and geothermal greenhouses where vegetables and fruits are being grown.
 A fantastic golf course can be found in Borgarfjörður.

 Getting to Borgarfjörður

 Borgarfjörður is located very close to Iceland’s capital Reykjavík.
 The drive from Reykjavík to Borgarfjörður’s border is only about an hour or a distance of 60 km (37.2 miles).
 You follow Ring Road 1 to get from Reykjavík to Borgarfjörður through the Hvalfjarðargögn underwater tunnel.
-You will need to pay a fee of 1000 ISK to go through the tunnel.

 Your other option is to skip the tunnel and drive the Hvalfjörður valley, note that it will add an extra hour to the drive, but if you have the time the drive is ravishing and you are likely to have it all to yourself.